-Day 1 - Student is to upload CI information to Exxat. • End of each Week 1-8 Weekly Planning Form - Student summarizes the week's performance and writes goals for the following week.
+Day 1 - Student is to upload CI information to Exxat.
+End of each Week 1-8 Weekly Planning Form - Student summarizes the week's performance and writes goals for the following week.
 Weekly reflections should include: 1) overall self-assessment on performance and how felt; 2) progress toward goals; and 3) areas for improvement.
 CI reviews and adds comments, may revise goals as appropriate.
 Weekly goals must be written in a 'SMART' format (specific, measurable, achievable, results oriented, time bounded).
-Students must write their own goals with CI input as needed. • End of Week 4 Student completes midterm comments on Professional Behaviors - CI reads through and comments as necessary and signs off.
+Students must write their own goals with CI input as needed.
+Student completes midterm comments on Professional Behaviors - CI reads through and comments as necessary and signs off.
 Student and CI complete midterm CPI - One CPI is completed by student, one by the CI.
 Students are expected to complete their CPI and sign off prior to discussion at the midterm assessment.
 We require formal midterm comments and ratings on each of the CPI skills.
-Use of the Performance Dimensions and Anchor Criteria are required to defend ratings. • End of Week 9 (end of clinical) Student completes final comments on Professional Behaviors - CI reads through and comments as necessary and signs off.
+Use of the Performance Dimensions and Anchor Criteria are required to defend ratings.
+Physical Therapist Student Evaluation: Clinical Instruction Midterm (Exxat) - completed by the student to provide feedback to the CI.
+NOTE: This information will be made available to future students going through the site selection process only if it has been shared with the CI.
+End of Week 9 (end of clinical) Student completes final comments on Professional Behaviors - CI reads through and comments as necessary and signs off.
 CPI - One CPI is completed by student, one by the CI.
 Students are expected to complete their CPI and sign off prior to discussion at the final assessment.
-Use of the Performance Dimensions and Anchor
+Use of the Performance Dimensions and Anchor Criteria are required to defend ratings.